 Make sure to include all costs for your ag operation, including those that are easy to overlook.
 Here’s a list of costs people sometimes forget to include:

 Return to management and labor costs

 Interest charges on loans

-Looking at all of these overarching expenses will help you break down your costs to a per acre level.
+Looking at these overarching expenses will help you break down your costs to a per acre level.

-After looking at your base breakeven number, consider a best case scenario and a worst case scenario for your operation.
+After looking at your base breakeven number, calculate what a best-case scenario and a worst-case scenario would look like for your operation.

-Once you’re able to figure out your best/worst case scenario, you’ll be able to generate your average production.
+Once you’re able to figure out your best- and worst-case scenarios, you’ll be able to generate your average production.
 You’ll now know your revenue per acre by utilizing the number of acres that you have as well as your yield per acre.

-There’s always a wild card that comes into play.
-Price is that wild card.
+There’s always a wild card that comes into play: price.
 Be extremely conservative when forecasting price.